Ready to Transform Your Ideas into a Bestseller in Just 7 Days?

 • What journey can my book take the reader on?

-This brainstorming session will inform the content (however limited) in your low content books.
+This brainstorming session will inform the content (however limited) in your low-content books.

 4. Write your content!

-I find it's best to write your content in a separate document from your actual manuscript.
-This way it won't mess with formatting when you sit down to design your low content book.
+I find it’s best to write your content in a separate document from your actual manuscript.
+This way, it won’t mess with formatting when you sit down to design your low-content book.

 5. Format your book

 Your format will likely be determined by the type of book you are making.
-For coloring books or crossword puzzles, you probably want your book to be a bit larger, and for journals, you may want to make things a bit smaller than the average hard back book.
-In the end, it's up to you (for the most part).
+For coloring books or crossword puzzles, you probably want your book to be a bit larger, and for journals, you may want to make things a bit smaller than the average hardback book.
+In the end, it’s up to you (for the most part).

-Amazon Kindle Direct Publishing (Amazon KDP) and other on-demand publishers will have specific formatting rules.
+Amazon Kindle Direct Publishing (Amazon KDP – formerly Amazon CreateSpace) and other on-demand publishers will have specific formatting rules.
 First, they usually want your file to be a PDF.
 And they may have some size restrictions as well.
-Luckily, most word processing software options will be able to export in the proper formatting.

 6. Check for licensing issues